-Efficient water management is not just part of potential sustainability and business resilience practices, if managed correctly, large savings can be seen both through reductions in leaks as well and general maintenance and repair.
-A water audit is the first will help in assessing your needs and making sure that water is used optimally.
+Efficient water management is not just part of potential sustainability and business resilience practices, if managed correctly, large savings can be seen both through reductions in leaks as well as general maintenance and repair.
+A water audit will help in assessing your needs and making sure that water is used optimally.

 Certified professional landscape auditors mostly conduct irrigation audits.
 It is also essential to know the steps required in water audits and understand the water management systems for your landscape.

 The first step of a water audit is an evaluation of landscape and irrigation systems by a professional auditor.
 The auditor will conduct a site evaluation and assess whether there is a potential to conserve water.
 The audit will also include an inspection of your irrigation systems to check if the equipment is operating properly and efficiently.
 This includes checking your controllers, valves, sprinklers for possible leaks or malfunctions.

 Once the functions of equipment are adequately assessed and fixed, the first stage of evaluation is complete.
 At times, this brief audit is enough to check for water management efficiency.

 Stage two of the audit requires the use of more quantitative data collection and measurements.
 At this stage, the auditor evaluates the amount of water being delivered in the landscape.